Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products

 \subsection{Case Study I}

-\textit{Case Study I} evaluates the reliability of the Motion Planner module within the TAMP framework in a dual-arm setup.
-Each robot is assigned a set of target poses corresponding to high-level tasks defined by the Task Planner.
-The focus is on comparing the LfD-guided GMM-constrained RRTConnect (Section~\ref{sec:lfd-guided_planner}) against the baseline Uniform sampler RRTConnect.
+\textit{Case Study I} evaluates the reliability of the motion layer within the TAMP framework in a dual-arm setup.
+Each robot is assigned a set of target poses corresponding to task allocations defined by the task layer.
+The focus is on comparing the LfD-guided GMM-informed RRTConnect (Section~\ref{sec:lfd-guided_planner}) against the baseline Uniform sampler RRTConnect.
 The objective is to assess the efficiency of both planners in generating feasible and optimal trajectories while avoiding robot-to-robot collisions in a shared workspace.
 Fig.~\ref{fig:case_study_1} illustrates the evaluation scenario, where both planners handle situations with potential inter-robot collisions.
 The study highlights each planner’s capacity to adapt to unpredictable workspace interactions and maintain safe navigation.